On Error Correction for Nonvolatile Processing-In-Memory

-The alternative to column-wise ECC updates is keeping check symbols on a per row basis, as depicted in Fig.~\ref{fig:ecc_rowwise}.
-In this case, each operation on the compute array requires an update on the row check symbols, which, when compared to the column-wise alternative, can incur a higher time overhead, especially if only one gate operation can be performed in each row at a time.
-However, even under partition-level parallelism, where each row is chunked into multiple sub-rows and where a gate operation can be performed in each sub-row simultaneously, check symbol updates cannot be performed {\em fully} parallel to logic operations on actual data bits.
-This is because row check symbols $c_0$, $c_1$, $c_2$, $c_3$ each represent a function of one bit of the output $s$, hence cannot be computed without the corresponding bit of the output being ready.
-On the other hand, for the row-wise case no restrictive criterion such as homomorphic operation for the column-wise alternative applies.
+The alternative is keeping check symbols on a per row basis, as depicted in Fig.\ref{fig:ecc_rowwise}.
+In this case, each operation on the compute array requires an update on the row check symbols, which, when compared to the column-wise alternative, can incur a higher time overhead (especially if only one gate operation can be performed in each row at a time).
+However, even under partition-level parallelism (where each row is chunked into multiple sub-rows and where a gate operation can be performed in each sub-row simultaneously) check symbol updates cannot be performed {\em fully} parallel to logic operations on actual data bits, in stark contrast to column-wise schemes.
+This is because row check symbols $c_0$, $c_1$, $c_2$, $c_3$ each represent a function of one bit of the output $s$, and hence, cannot be computed without the corresponding bit of the output being ready.
+On the other hand, for the row-wise case no other restrictive criterion (such as homomorphism for the column-wise alternative) applies.
 The only practical criterion for the row-wise case is a time- and space-efficient implementation of check symbol updates.
-As we are going to cover in the next section, satisfying this criterion is possible by overlapping check symbol updates and actual computation on data bits in a pipelined fashion, using Hamming codes.
+As we are going to cover in the next section, satisfying this criterion is possible by overlapping check symbol updates and actual computation on data bits using Hamming codes.